 (7) In this by-law —

-“specified” means specified in the relevant permit.
+specified means specified in the relevant permit.

 (8) A person must not park a vehicle on the site in an area that has been set aside for permit holders only, without a current permit to do so.